junxit/us-congress-bills-119/metadata.md

 - 2025-05-19 — Introduced in House
 - 2025-05-19 — Introduced in House
 - 2025-05-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2025-05-21 — Committee Consideration and Mark-up Session Held
+- 2025-05-21 — Ordered to be Reported by the Yeas and Nays: 42 - 0.
+- 2025-06-03 — Considered under suspension of the rules. (consideration: CR H2390-2392)
+- 2025-06-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3490.
+- 2025-06-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-03 — Mr. Comer moved to suspend the rules and pass the bill, as amended.
+- 2025-06-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2390-2391)
+- 2025-06-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2390-2391)